-We derive a significant portion of our revenues from fixed-price contracts.
+We derive a portion of our revenues from fixed-price contracts.
 These contracts are more common in our business consulting practice, and would likely grow in number with any expansion of that practice.
 If we fail to estimate accurately the resources required for a fixed-price project or fail to satisfy our contractual obligations in a manner consistent with the project budget, we might generate a smaller profit or incur a loss on the project.
 On occasion, we have had to commit unanticipated additional resources to complete projects, and we may have to take similar action in the future, which could adversely affect our revenues and results of operations.

-Our business could suffer if we are unable to hire additional qualified consultants as employees

-Our business continually requires us to hire highly qualified, highly educated consultants as employees.
-Our failure to recruit and retain a significant number of qualified employee consultants could limit our ability to accept or complete engagements and adversely affect our revenues and results of operations.
-Relatively few potential employees meet our hiring criteria, and we face significant competition for these employees from our direct competitors, academic institutions, government agencies, research firms, investment banking firms, and other enterprises.
+Our business could suffer if we are unable to hire additional qualified consultants as employees criteria, and we face significant competition for these employees from our direct competitors, academic institutions, government agencies, research firms, investment banking firms, and other enterprises.
 Many of these competing employers are able to offer potential employees significantly greater compensation and benefits or more attractive lifestyle choices, career paths, or geographic locations than we can.
 Competition for these employee consultants has increased our labor costs, and a continuation of this trend could adversely affect our margins and results of operations.